k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ### **Random Selection**

 Get a random list of entities from the [LU PARAMS](/articles/TDM/tdm_architecture/02_tdm_database.md#lu_name_params) table created in the TDM DB for the root LU of the task's BE.
-Entities that are reserved for another user are excluded from the selected entities.
+Entities that are reserved for other users are excluded from the selected entities.

 Testers can select this option only if they are permitted to do so in the task's target environment.